arcanecode/sql-server-mobile-report-publisher/Dashboards/Basic_Sales_Dashboard/06-Phone.md

-# Building the Tablet Report
+# Building the Phone Report

 ## Introduction